Chihche-Liew/The-Color-of-Finance-Words-Replication-and-Optimization/README.md

+Project in BC with Miao Liu and Yang Cao, Replication of García et al. (2023, JFE) and changes on conversation data and model.

 The contents of the folder encompass a collection of scripts and utilities central to this research endeavor.
 To provide context, the following delineation elucidates the constituent elements:

 # R Code Files from 0 to 3